e31716/livestream-game-integration-service/README.md

-# Livestream Game Integrated Service - Frontend
+# Livestream Game Integration Service - Frontend

 This repository is just for code review, so some parts of code, assets and setting files are removed which means this project is unable to run successfully.